-The ESL network has core bases in Auckland, Wellington and Christchurch with a plan to grow future bases organically.
+The ESL network has core bases in Auckland, Wellington, Christchurch and the Bay of Plenty with a plan to grow future bases organically.
 In addition we have a national ESL Committee whose details can be found below.

-Details of events at each of the ESL centres will be announced via NZISM newsletters, social media and the NZISM events calendar found on the NZISM website.
+Details of events at each of the ESL centres will be announced on this web page, via NZISM newsletters, social media and the NZISM events calendar found on the NZISM website.